suuseer/suuseer/README.md

 ## Hi there 👋

+Hi, I'm Seer.
+Welcome to my blog, a nook of the internet where I write about my thoughts, ideas, and anything else I find interesting.

 <!--
 **suuseer/suuseer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.